 (e) Proficiency in written and spoken English at a high B2 level of the Common European Framework of Reference for Languages (CECR), with preference given to those with a C1 level or above.
 Certificates should be no more than 2 years old.
 The list of accepted certificates, along with the minimum thresholds for acceptance (if applicable), are:

 - COE/ALTE (Council of Europe/Association of Language Testers in Europe) – B2

-- IELTS (Academic) with an overall score of 6.0 – no less than 5.5 on each section
+- IELTS (Academic) with an overall score of 6.0 – minimum of 5.5 on each section

-- TOEFL iBT (internet-based test) with an overall score of 78 – no less than 18 on each section
+- TOEFL iBT (internet-based test) with an overall score of 78 – minimum of 18 on each section

-- TOEFL CBT (computer-based test) with an overall score of 210 – no less than 18 on each section
+- TOEFL CBT (computer-based test) with an overall score of 210 – minimum of 18 on each section

-- TOEFL PBT (paper-based test) with an overall score of 550 – no less than 45 on each section
+- TOEFL PBT (paper-based test) with an overall score of 550 – minimum of 45 on each section

-- TOEIC with an overall score of 800 – no less than a 57 on each section
+- TOEIC with an overall score of 800 – minimum of 57 on each section

 - Cambridge Certificate of Proficiency in English – FCE (First Certificate in English), grade A or B